AOEpeople/puppeteer-fetchbot/README.md

 #### Pass options via command line

-It's important to keep in mind that on systems without a GUI, fetchbot must run always with option headless enabled An entire list of all command line options (some more than in the options object) can be obtained via
+It's important to keep in mind that e.g on linux systems without a GUI (terminal clients), FetchBot always must been started  using the `headless=true` or terminal `--headless` option enabled.
+An entire list of all command line options can be obtained via

     $ fetchbot --help